PaddlePaddle/models/scheduled_sampling/READMD.en.md

 Scheduled Sampling is mainly used in the training stage from sequence to sequence model.But It doesn't require Scheduled Sampling in  generation phrase

-When the decoder maximizes the probability of the $t$ element during the training phase, the standard sequence-to-sequence model uses the real element $$ y_{t-1} $$ at the previous moment as input.
+When the decoder maximizes the probability of the $ t $ element during the training phase, the standard sequence-to-sequence model uses the real element $ y_{t-1} $ at the previous moment as input.
 Let's assume that the element generated at a time is $g_{t-1}$, and the Scheduled Sampling algorithm uses $g_{t-1}$ as a decoder input with a certain probability.

 Suppose that the $i$ mini-batch is currently trained.
 The Scheduled Sampling defines a probability $\epsilon_i$ to control the decoder's input. $\epsilon_i$ is a variable that decays as $i$ increases.
 The common definition is as follows: